 The interior is all about functionality and comfort as opposed to designing; the rooms are light and airy, or small and cosy, and while some rooms are decorated classically (the guest bedrooms), others are subject to serial redesign to keep things fresh and new.

 Stonehaven backs onto acres of untouched woodland and is hidden away by towering trees and stone walls.
 It has an air of mystery to it, and a long and diverse legacy woven into its foundations.
 Definitely, something to look at if you want elegant and majestic elements in your home.
 (Just don’t look too closely at the cage in the basement).

 2. Aunt Elinor’s House

-Cornelia Funke’s popular children’s novel Inkheart is full of fantasy and fairy tale, and Aunt Elinor’s house is the manifestation of the book’s best themes.
+Cornelia Funke’s popular children’s novel Inkheart is full of fantasy and fairy tales, and Aunt Elinor’s house is the manifestation of the book’s best themes.
 On the surface, everything is immaculate and clean, and nothing should be touched.
 Everything is in its place and dust dare not settle.
 But beyond all these irritating adult rules, there are books.
-Every inch of wall space is home to a bookshelf, and that in itself is a lure from which no literature loving person could pull themselves away from.
+Every inch of wall space is home to a bookshelf, and that in itself is a lure from which no literature-loving person could pull themselves away.

 1. 221b Baker Street